 Correction: That is complete and utter absurdity!
 Animal educators are not torturing their animals as stated in this bill.
 The types of animal abuse described are already punishable by current law (by multiple levels of government).

-Additionally, we are quite uncertain how a tortoise walking across a room, or a gecko sitting in a presenter's hand can be considered "unnatural tricks requiring extreme physical coercion."
+A tortoise walking across a room, or a gecko sitting in a presenter's hand should not be considered "unnatural tricks requiring extreme physical coercion."

 Lie: “conditions inherent to traveling performances, including constant travel, temporary and collapsible facilities, and the prolonged confinement and physical coercion of animals, subject exotic and wild animals to compromised welfare and chronic stress, and present public and worker health and safety risks not adequately addressed by current regulation” at Section 2.
 Findings (1)